ywyue/RoomFormer/README.md

 #### Structured3D

 We convert multi-view RGB-D panoramas to point clouds, and project the point clouds along the vertical axis into density images.
-Please download [our processed Structured3D dataset](https://polybox.ethz.ch/index.php/s/oVx6lWb51lP1PmJ) in COCO format and organize them as following:
+Please download [our processed Structured3D dataset](https://polybox.ethz.ch/index.php/s/wKYWFsQOXHnkwcG) (update: 03/28/2023) in COCO format and organize them as following:
 ```
 code_root/
 └── data/